hanchiang/my-website-hashnode/cmbwcat2d000002ibcf187q45.md

 ## Finding the API request

-Getting the data from HTML is okay, but having an API is better.
+Getting the data from HTML is fine, but having an API is better.

 In Chrome's source tab, locate the Next.js bundle under the `s2.coinmarketcap.com/cmc/_next/static/chunks/pages` folder.
 There, you will find `_app**.js` and `cryptocurrency-category-**.js`.